Fredkim-labs/virutal-machine/README.md

 - The connection will die after you hit enter

-- Ipconfig \release happened but then automatically ipconfig \renew kicked in and restored the connection
+- Ipconfig /release happened but then automatically ipconfig /renew kicked in and restored the connection

 - This is the DHCP traffic that was captured in Wireshark